 The required minimum distributions or RMDs are suspended for 2020.
 This way, you do not need to sell funds at a low to withdraw and may even be able to redeposit funds that you already withdrew.

-The CARES Act waives the 10% penalty for early withdrawals from qualified plans for up to $100,000 and any funds repaid to the plan within 3 years are treated as tax-free roll overs.
-You can also take out larger loan amounts.
+The CARES Act waives the 10% penalty for early withdrawals from qualified plans for up to $100,000 for coronavirus-related circumstances.
+The distribution is taxed over three years.
+And, if the funds withdrawn are repaid to the plan within 3 years, that is treated as a tax-free roll over.
+The act also allows loan from the plan up to the lesser of the vested balance and $100,000.

 For 2020, there is an above-the-line charitable donation deduction up to $300.
 This should help charities that are responding to those impacted helping them raise money now.